attainu/CMS/README.md

 # Perfect-Fitness
-Project done by Himanshu Rathi and Nilesh Yadav
+Project done by Himanshu Kashyap and Nilesh Yadav